phalt/swapi/swapi/templates/docs.md

 ###Introduction

 Welcome to the swapi, the Star Wars API!
 This documentation should help you familiarise yourself with the resources available and how to consume them with HTTP requests.
 If you're after a native helper library then I suggest you scroll down and check out what's available.
 Read through the getting started section before you dive in.
-Most of your problems should be solved jusy by reading through that.
+Most of your problems should be solved just by reading through it.

 <a name="start"></a>
 ###Getting started

-Let's get our first API request to the Star Wars API out of the way.
-Open up a terminal and use [curl](http://curl.haxx.se) or [httpie](https://httpie.org) to make an API request a resource.
+Let's make our first API request to the Star Wars API!

+Open up a terminal and use [curl](http://curl.haxx.se) or [httpie](https://httpie.org) to make an API request for a resource.
 In the example below, we're trying to get the first planet, Tatooine:

     http swapi.co/api/planets/1/

 We'll use [httpie](https://httpie.org) for our examples as it displays responses nicely and gives us a whole lot more useful information.
+If you don't want to download httpie, just use the *curl* command instead.

 Here is the response we get: